 The HITECH Act and meaningful use aim to promote -- and fund -- the building of a health IT infrastructure in which patient data fires across a national health information exchange (HIE).
+State IT leaders discussed the trials of building this national network at the 2011 State Healthcare IT Connect Summit in Washington, D.C.
+The main hurdle they must overcome?
+Health data interoperability.

 "At its worst, meaningful use can appear a bureaucratic hodgepodge of hoops to jump through," said national health IT coordinator Dr. Farzad Mostashari in his keynote address, in which he confirmed that proposed Stage 2 meaningful use criteria are on schedule to be released later this year and finalized by mid-2012.
 "As hard as [achieving electronic health record] adoption is, exchange is that much harder because of technical reasons, because the services you need aren't there yet, because policies need to be articulated -- particularly around privacy and money."